 Protecting customer data is a top priority at UserLeap.
 You can trust us to keep your data secure and meet your compliance requirements.

-UserLeap is in the SOC2 Type II audit process.
+UserLeap is SOC2 Type II certified.
 A report is available upon request.

 UserLeap has a certification for compliance with ISO/IEC 27001:2013.
 An independent body has audited our compliance with this standard and issued our ISO 27001:2013 certificate.